oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

 Use the following steps to initiate an offline configuration update to your model:

- 1. Ensure your updates are supported by checking [Supported and unsupported updates](#supported-and-unsupported-updates).
+ 1. Ensure your updates are supported by checking [Supported](#supported-updates) and [Unsupported](#unsupported-updates) updates.
  1. Modify, add, or delete your model resources as per [Updating an existing model](#updating-an-existing-model).
- 1. Modify your domain resource YAML:
+ 1. Modify your domain resource YAML file:
     1. If you have updated your image, change `domain.spec.image` accordingly.
     1. If you are updating environment variables, change `domain.spec.serverPod.env` or `domain.spec.adminServer.serverPod.env` accordingly.